 At one stage the land was controlled by Ashington, which The Apprentice identity Mark Bouris directed.

 In late 2010, the current owner, Everbright, snapped it up for $30m

 Marshall White is marketing the two blocks for them, at 15 and 17 Somers Rd.

-Last July, council was called in to evaluate the legality of an imposing seven metre fence separating the housing estate from the Moorakyne Avenue residence of Pacific Brands chief Sue Morphett, and partner, former McKinsey & Company director Charles Sitch.
+Last July, council was called to evaluate the legality of a seven metre fence separating the housing estate from the Moorakyne Avenue residence of Pacific Brands chief Sue Morphett, and partner, former McKinsey & Company director Charles Sitch.